Monthly Budget Plan for Indian Families – Step-by-Step Guide in 2026

 • Business or freelance income

-• Rental or passive income
+• Rental or passive earnings

-• Any other recurring earnings
+• Any other regular sources

 Example: